keithbeith/agentic-ethereum/README.md

 ### Frontend

--   [ ] View Sightings with Location and Image
+-   [x] View Sightings with Location and Image
+-   [ ] Map view of Sightings
 -   [ ] Vote for whether it's correct

 ## Diagrams